mrsergei/GettingandCleaningData/README.md

 ```
 - `featDatsaTidy` gets written to the `feature_average.txt` file

-- In addition, `run_analysis.R` genrate a number of `R` objects that you can use to do furtehr analysis:
+- In addition, `run_analysis.R` genrates a number of `R` objects that you can use to do furtehr analysis:

 ```
 > ls()